ligi/IPFSDroid/README.md

 ### Android App for the The InterPlanetary File System(IPFS)

 This App does not represent a full IPFS node yet!
-Think of it as a dependency injection for IPFS on android.
+It is currently mainly for developers who want to experiment with IPFS on Android.
+Think of it as a dependency injection for IPFS on Android.
 Currently we use the centralized service ipfs.io so you can use ipfs on android - later this will be exchanged for a full-node for decentralisation but all things that use this app don't have to change/care.

 ### Features: